CLARIN-D for Researchers of German Studies

 - Prof. Dr. Alexander Lasch, TU Dresden

-- Prof. Dr. Henning Lobin, Direktor des IDS Mannheim und Universität Mannheim
+- Prof. Dr. Henning Lobin, head of IDS Mannheim and Universität Mannheim

-- Prof. Dr. Konstanze Marx, IDS Mannheim und Universität Mannheim
+- Prof. Dr. Konstanze Marx, IDS Mannheim and Universität Mannheim

 - Dr. Simon Meier-Vieracker, Technische Universität Berlin

 - Dr. Klaus Nippert, Karlsruher Institut für Technologie

 - Prof. Dr. Paul Rössler, Universität Regensburg